Clean up orphaned SharePoint sites and teams

 Because Microsoft 365 makes it so easy to create a SharePoint site or a team, people tend to create new workspaces without considering whether a suitable container already exists, what template to use if not, or what the appropriate security settings should be.

-Prevent duplicate and other unnecessary workspaces from being created with clearly defined governance policies.
+Prevent duplicate and other unnecessary workspaces from being created with clearly defined governance policies and automated provisioning.

 Get a demo